iDkGK/PyTermRenderer/README.md

   - `render_gray` - a function to render a frame of RGBA colors in grayscale mode
   - `render_rgba` - a function to render a frame with RGBA colored background
   - `clear_screen` - a function to clear terminal screen
+- utilities.py - providing some handy functions or classes
+  - ...

 ## Features